msabrishami/isc-website-mjhp/markdowns/identification.md

 ```

 ## California ID Card

 For those who do not drive, California offers a State Identification Card through the Department of Motor Vehicles (DMV).
 It serves a similar function to a driver's license, minus the driving privileges.

 ### Application Process

-It is important to check the latest requirements and appointment schedule system through [DMV’s website](https://www.dmv.ca.gov/).
+It is important to check the latest requirements and appointment schedule system through <a href="https://www.dmv.ca.gov/">DMV’s website</a>.

 * Complete a Driver’s License (DL) or ID Card Application.
 * Visit a DMV Office: Schedule an appointment online for faster service.